mlrun/mlrun/docs/serving/serving-graph.md

 Different steps can run on the same local function, or run on a remote function.
 You can call existing functions from the graph and reuse them from other graphs, as well as scale up and down different components individually.

-Graphs can run inside your IDE or Notebook for test and simulation, and can then be deployed into production serverless pipeline with a single command.
+Graphs can run inside your IDE or Notebook for test and simulation.
 Serving graphs are built on top of [Nuclio](https://github.com/nuclio/nuclio) (real-time serverless engine), MLRun Jobs, [MLRun Storey](<https://github.com/mlrun/storey>) (native Python async and stream processing engine), and other MLRun facilities.

-**These sections provide full details to get you started with serving graphs, including examples:**
+**In this section**

 ```{toctree}
 :maxdepth: 2